Software tool-set for automated quantum system identification and device bring up: Calibration

 With the final preparations completed, we can now begin the calibration process simply by calling the method \texttt{optimize\_controls} of the calibration class:

 Fig. \ref{fig:orbit_calibration} shows the final result of the calibration step.
-We can see how the values of the loss function decrease with an increased number of iterations of the CMA-ES algorithm, indicating a successful calibration, which results in an improvement in the final gate fidelity.
+We can see how the values of the loss function decrease indicating a successful calibration, which results in an improvement in the final gate fidelity.

 It is noteworthy that the return value of the ORBIT loss function is not a gate fidelity or infidelity.
 This means, that any improvement of the goal function cannot be directly expressed as improvement in gate fidelity.
 Hence, even small improvements in the goal function can lead to big improvements in the gate fidelity.